aspnet/Tooling/known-issues-vs2017-preview.md

 You see inconsistent build behavior between CLI and VS for projects that explicitly define PackageTargetFallback element in csproj file.
 CLI build fails with errors and VS build doesn’t.

 * #### Workaround:
 We will fix this in the next release.
-Until then please find and replace  PackageTargetFallback with AssetTargetFallback in csproj file .
+Until then please find and replace  PackageTargetFallback with AssetTargetFallback in csproj file.

 ### Live Unit Testing option to start on solution load doesn't work for .NET Core projects